jas-atwal/catweb/README.md

 This demo is designed to show a _build_, _share_, _run_ Docker workflow using a simple Flask-based web app, `catweb`.

-The basic flow is to intially build and run the app locally using Docker Desktop Enterprise, modify the web template to show how hot mounting a volume works, pushing the image to `Docker Trusted Registry` _optionally_ signing the image with `Docker Trusted Registry`, then deploying onto `AWS` using `Docker Universal Control Plane`.
+The basic flow is to initially build and run the app locally using Docker Desktop Enterprise, modify the web template to show how hot mounting a volume works, pushing the image to `Docker Trusted Registry` _optionally_ signing the image with `Docker Trusted Registry`, then deploying onto `AWS` using `Docker Universal Control Plane`.

 ## Build #1 - Application Designer